sys-bio/vscode-antimony/README.md

 ### Steps below apply for all Operating Systems
 * **_If there are any non VSCode Antimony associated virtual environments activated, please deactivate them before setting up VSCode Antimony._**<br/>
+* Install [Git](https://git-scm.com/downloads).
+Make sure to add Git to PATH when installing if the option shows.
+Restart Visual Studio Code if already installed after installation of Git. <br/>
 * Install [VSCode](https://code.visualstudio.com/download) for your specific operating system (Mac, Windows, or Linux)
 * Once you open VSCode, download the **Antimony Extension Pack** from the Visual Studio Code Extension Marketplace and install.
 This should install Antimony and Antimony Syntax.
 Follow the numbered points in the figure below.
 <p align=center>